 And there you have it.
 The seven best free and open-source ticketing software solutions for managed service providers who want to enhance their customer support capabilities.

 It’s worth noting, however, that although they share a couple of features here and there, these tools operate very differently.
 Each of them is exceptional in its own way, with unique features and functionality.

 Therefore, you might want to assess your company’s needs thoroughly, so you can pick the ideal option.
-In other words, try to identify a ticketing system that’s perfectly aligned with your customers’ preferences, as well as your IT support team’s technical demands.
+In other words, try to identify an MSP ticketing system that’s perfectly aligned with your customers’ preferences, as well as your IT support team’s technical demands.